-You will be asked to re-enrol each year; please be sure to re-enrol as soon as you are notified as if you do not re-enrol (for whatever reason) you may jeopardise your status as a doctoral researcher and risk exclusion.
+You will be asked to re-enrol each year (including during the examination period following the final submission of your thesis); please be sure to re-enrol as soon as you are notified as if you do not re-enrol (for whatever reason) you may jeopardise your status as a doctoral researcher and risk exclusion.
 Please be aware, late re-enrolment will not result in your programme end date being extended.